 Blepharoplasty is a very delicate procedure, it requires a very skilled, board-certified surgeon to perform it.
 At SurgiCare Arts & Aesthetics, on the day of the surgery, you will go through three main stages: anesthesia, incisions (the surgery), and closure of the incisions.

-Depending on what you need corrected (upper, lower eyelid, or both), the incisions will differ:
+Depending on what you need to be corrected (upper, lower eyelid, or both), the incisions will differ:

 - For the upper eyelids, the doctor makes an incision in the natural crease just above your eye.
 The skin is pulled tight enough to reduce sagging without losing the natural eye contour.
 Excess fat and skin are removed.